joyglitch/FinalProject3130/README.md

 * Mushroom < Rabbit < Fox < Hunter

 In other words, the population model will have a food chain with at least 3 different species, and a different prey or predator species can be added to the system.

+To test the accuracy of this model, ecological data must be collected for the species used in the model.

 ## Results & Discussion
 ##### IN PROGRESS